dev-named-jordan/tea_service/README.md

 ### About

 Take Home challenge for Turing Mod 4.
 We were given 3 endpoints to expose for an Tea Subscription Service API.
-Makes use of Schema Migrations, Routes, Serializers, MVC, TDD with Request and Model testing, with Model validations, Rspec, Capybara, Error Handling, Active Record, and Fast JSON.
+Makes use of Schema Migrations, Routes, Serializers, MVC, TDD with Request Spec and Model testing, with Model validations, Rspec, Capybara, Error Handling, Active Record, and Fast JSON.

 - https://github.com/turingschool-examples/mod4-tech-challenges/blob/main/take-homes/be-take-home.md